We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Even though staking is a safer way to earn using cryptocurrency, it is important to remember that the cryptocurrency market is volatile.
 There are risks involved with staking AAVE which include:

 - Slashing rewards.
 Investors stake their AAVE with full knowledge that their staked assets will be stored in the Safety Module Protocol.
 In the event of any loss, the protocol can cut 30% rewards to maintain the liquidity.
 While it has not happened yet, it is not safe to assume that it won’t happen in the future.
 That being said, 30% is the maximum reduction investors might have to bear.

 - Illiquidity.
 Staking or depositing AAVE tokens for liquidity locks the asset for the set period.
 As the assets are locked, investors won’t be able to react to sudden market changes that are all too common in the cryptocurrency ecosystem.

 - Smart contract bugs.
 Smart contracts are not automatically created.
 They’re human-programmed modules and, thus, are vulnerable to human errors.
 While the reviews for AAVE have been nothing short of glaring, it is important for the investors not to put too much stake in them.

 - Staking platform vulnerabilities.
 Depositing AAVE through a liquidity pool on an exchange might leave it vulnerable to different security breaches.
-However, investors shouldn’t worry too much about it as exchanges such as Binance have taken additional measures to consolidate the platform’s security.
+There have several incidents of DeFi hacks in the past that need to be considered.
+However, investors shouldn’t worry too much about centralized exchanges such as Binance have taken additional measures to consolidate the platform’s security.